Mohamed-samir-504/Digital-twin-interface-gp/ESP32/test codes/CAN Bus/README.md

-# ESP32 -> test codes -> CAN bus
+# CAN bus in ESP32
-this folder will contain codes for tetsing functionality of the CAN bus "sending, and receiving" in ESP32 board
+tetsing functionality of the CAN bus "sending, and receiving" in ESP32 board